w3f/polkadot-wiki/docs/learn/how-to/restore-account-signer.md

 ### Restore from your JSON file

 1\.
 Open the Polkadot Developer Signer and click on the "plus (+)" button.
-Then select "Restore account from backup JSON file".
+Then select "Restore account from backup JSON file."

 ![](../../assets/how-to/65001747794.png)